All Episodes

 Ain't got no trouble in my life.

-No foolish dream to make me cry.
+No foolish dreams can make me cry.

-I'm never frightened or worried I know I always get it
+I'm never frightened or worried.

 These calls are unscreened for your listening pleasure.

-Call 1-952-CALL-ART.
+Call 1-952-CALLARS.

 That's 1-952-225-5278.

-Okay, so, Richie in Ocean Park, Washington writes, Being a member of the Time Traveler Society is really awesome.
+Okay, so Richie in Ocean Park, Washington writes, Being a member of the Time Traveler Society is really awesome.

 I like having access to the wormhole, but so far, I haven't seen any kind of response or acknowledgement to any of my comments.